tksundar/ml_projects/README.md

 #### _Autonomous Driving(capstone project)_

-In part 1, train a YOLO model with custom vehecle data and use the trained model to detect vehicle objects by drawing appropriate labeled bounding boxes.
+In part 1, train a YOLO model with custom vehicle data and use the trained model to detect vehicle objects by drawing appropriate labeled bounding boxes.
 In part 2, analyse the various causes for accidents in Tesla self driving cars

+#### _Sales Forecasting(capstone project)_
+Using provided restaurants menu and sales data, forcast the sales numbers using Logistic, Random Forest and XGBoost regressors

 **Certificates**